Bhanupratap9518/Machine-Learning-Codes/README.md

 # Machine-Learning-Codes
-These are some Machine learning codes with different algorithms in ML
+These are some Machine learning algorithms with their code